cbaggers/tables/plan-again.md

 where possible.

-Tables must allow the user to redefine queries and tables 'live' and provide clear actionable information when the change put the system in an invalid state.
+Tables must allow the user to redefine queries and tables 'live' and provide clear actionable information when the change would put the system in an invalid state.

 ## A note on style & terminology